etsy/boundary-layer/README.md

 `boundary-layer` is _pluggable_, supporting custom configuration and extensions via plugins that are installed using `pip`.
 The core package does not contain any etsy-specific customizations; instead, those are all defined in an internally-distributed etsy plugin package.

+For more information, see our article on Etsy's [Code as Craft](https://codeascraft.com/2018/11/14/boundary-layer%e2%80%89-declarative-airflow-workflows/) blog.

+## Supported operators and Airflow versions

+`boundary-layer` requires that each operator have a configuration file to define its schema, the python class it corresponds to, etc.  These configuration files are stored in the [boundary-layer-default-plugin](boundary_layer_default_plugin/config/operators).
+We currently include configurations for a number of common Airflow operators (sufficient to support our needs at Etsy, plus a few more), but we know that we are missing quite a few operators that may be needed to satisfy common Airflow use cases.
+We are committed to continuing to add support for more operators, and we also commit to supporting a quick turn-around time for any contributed pull requests that only add support for additional operators.
+So please, submit a pull request if something is missing, or at least drop an [issue](https://github.com/etsy/boundary-layer/issues) to let us know.

+Furthermore, due to some differences in the operators and sensors between Airflow release versions, there may be incompatibilities between `boundary-layer` and some Airflow versions.
+All of our operators are known to work with Airflow release version 1.9.
+If demand materializes for support for additional Airflow versions, we can consider an approach to building multi-version compatibility.
+Again, please drop an [issue](https://github.com/etsy/boundary-layer/issues) to let us know what you're trying to do.

 ## Installation

 `boundary-layer` is distributed via [PyPI](https://pypi.org/project/boundary-layer/) and can be installed using pip.